GSSwain/benchmark-trace-id-generator/README.md

 - Warmup: 5 iterations
 - Measurement: 10 iterations
 - Forks: 2
-- Modes: Average Time and Throughput
+- Modes: Average Time
 - Time Unit: Nanoseconds
 - Threads: Default 1 threads which can be overriden by `-Pjmh.threads=<numberOfThreads>`
+- JavaVersion: Default Java 17 which can be overriden by `-PjavaVersion=<JavaVersionNumber>`

 ## Results